Last updated: 4/24/2025

 We've already mentioned Podsqueeze under the category of audio editing and enhancement tools but we're still mentioning it here again.
 Why?
 Because it is hard to pass on the best transcription tool out there.

 The Podsqueeze transcript does more than just convert spoken words from a podcast episode or YouTube video into text.
-It excels by capturing all other aspects of a podcast episode and includes subtle features like automatically identifying speakers' names (which you can edit), using AI to refine your results and remember your voice for future use, among many other capabilities.
+It excels by capturing all other aspects of a podcast episode and includes subtle features like automatically identifying speakers' names (which you can edit), using AI to refine your results, and remembering your voice for future use, among many other capabilities.

 Pros: